WW1 Cemeteries.com - A photographic guide to over 4000 military cemeteries and memorials

 His headstone bears the inscription; "Greater love hath no man than this, that a man lay down his life for his friends."
 (John 15:13)

-The grave of 2nd Lieutenant Philip Gillespie Bainbrigge, 5th Battalion Lancashire Fusiliers attached to 16th Welsh Fusiliers.
+(Above) The original grave marker of 2nd Lieutenant Philip Gillespie Bainbrigge, 5th Battalion Lancashire Fusiliers attached to 16th Welsh Fusiliers.
 Killed in action 18th September 1918, and other graves near Lechelle.

 © IWM (Q 7733) & © IWM (Q 7734)